schets/schets.github.io/_posts/2015-6-21-Slab-Allocator.md

 2. Trees copied from 1 allocated with malloc (as a control for 4 and 5)
 3. Trees built in the same fashion as 1 but using a free list
 4. Compact trees copied from 1 using a free list and allocations in an 'optimal' pattern
-5. Compact trees copied from 1 using a free list with suboptimal allocations
+5. Compact trees copied from 1 using a free list with discontiguous allocations

-The 'suboptimal' allocations come from a free list that has been scrambled so that while the data is compact, consecutive allocations are not contiguous in memory.
+The discontiguous allocations come from a free list that has been scrambled by allocating/deallocating elements in a random order

 Here are the results:

 <img src="{{site.baseurl}}/images/big-bench-copy-ns.png"/>

+Awesome!
+Compacting the data has a pretty big effect on the

 While the trees built by copying into a compact representation have significantly lower access times, the trees built using the free list have much higher access times.